-Over the weekend, we saw the news of how a power bank exploded on the body of it’s user.
+Over the weekend, we saw the news of how a power bank exploded on the body of its user.
 This happened while he was charging his phone with the power bank in his pocket.
 We may ask, Why?
 Why would a power bank all of a sudden explode?
 You guys requested we do a piece on why power banks explode, my curious mind was also yearning to learn this too.
 So I hereby present to you three likely causes of a power bank explosion.

-3 things that can make your Power bank explode
+What can make your Power bank explode?

 1.)
 Poor Battery Quality

 Batteries are the major components of power banks, infact that’s the most expensive part when you try to cost it individually.
 Most of the power banks in the market are made from Lithium-ion or Lithium-Polymer batteries, though the former is a cheaper option.

 Manufacturers, (in a bid to keep prices down) tend to use the Lithium- ion batteries to save costs.
 In worst case scenarios, some manufacturers go to the extent of using recycled batteries.
 This increases the chances or likeliness of explosion at a later time.